dahanam/dahanam/README.md

 # Hi, I'm Dahana 👋

-Computer Science student at Kean University, graduating May 2026.
+Computer Science student at Kean University, graduated May 2026.
 I work on data science, AI/ML, and full-stack web projects — including NSF-funded research on student success in CS.

 ---